morpho-matters/morpholib/docs/guides/projects.md

 mainlayer.merge(grid)
 ```

 The `merge()` method is handy to use in longer-form animations because it allows you to add actors to the layer one at a time instead of having to input the complete list of actors all at once when defining the layer.
-The `merge()` method also allows you to place actors at different points in the timeline, but more on that later.
+The `merge()` method also allows you to place actors at different points on the timeline, but more on that later.

 Next, we'll create the line and animate it being drawn on the grid.
 We can define the line itself with `realgraph()`, but then we'll also set the `end` attribute of the resulting path figure to 0 so that we can update it to `end=1` in a new keyframe.
 This will create the drawing animation we want.